I was a dreamer, because I needed it

 My brother Karol is older than me, but numbers never really mattered: we were like twins.
 And still are.
 We had a very happy childhood.

-My dad left and something inside me went with him.
+When my dad left something inside me went with him.
 He left a void I've been learning to understand ever since.
-I had always been curious, full of life and confident in who I was - but this changed me.
-On the outside I might have seemed fine, but inside I felt broken, and lost.
+I had always been curious, full of life and confident in who I was - but his absence changed me.
+On the outside I might have seemed fine, but inside I felt broken.

 But life is always in balance and where there is darkness there is also light.